-Just a few months ago, I was able to eat copious amounts of pasta, pizza, and gelato without so much as thought about the amount of carbs in each portion.
+Just a few months ago, I was able to eat copious amounts of pasta, pizza, and gelato without so much as thought about the number of carbs in each portion.

-As a precaution, I make sure I have contact information to a diabetes specialist in the city I visit and know the names and locations of the local hospitals.
+As a precaution, I make sure I have contact information with a diabetes specialist in the city I visit and know the names and locations of the local hospitals.

 I am a Traveller with Diabetes